shaqqour/react-list/README.md

 ## Getting Started

 Fork this repo and clone it to your local machine.
-Run rails server on the back-end folder of this project and then open "index.html" file in your browser and start creating list and add tasks to them.

 ### Technologies
 [Ruby on Rails v6](https://rubyonrails.org/)